onepub-dev/dcli/README.md

 ```

 As this is fully compiled, changes to your local script file will not affect it (until you recompile) and when the exe runs it will never need to do a pub get as all dependencies are compiled into the native executable.

+Check out the the --install option to install the script into your path.

 You can now copy the exe to another machine (that is binary compatible) and run the exe without having to install Dart, DShell or any other dependancy.